w3c/wot/registry-analysis/Readme.md

 Below is a short summary:

 - A W3C registry is a table surrounded by rules on how to govern that table.
-Each entry in that table
+Each entry in that table is called a **Registry Entry**
 - W3C Process Document gives some rules, but each registry needs to extend these in the **Registry Definition** section.
 - A registry can be its own document, called **Registry Report**, or a section in a document, called **Registry Section**.
 - Defining a registry requires wide review and consensus.